Shayan-Ghani/Container-Exporter/README.md

  - [x]  Network I/O Usage
  - [x]  Add metrics in units of byte
  - [x]  Check and Unregister *stat* metrics for containers that are not running
+ - [x]  Design and develop a static website to showcase Documentation, new features, etc.
  - [ ]  Design grafana dashboards and share them on grafana cloud
- - [ ]  Design and develop a static website to showcase Documentation, new features, etc.
+ - [ ]  Add unit tests
+ - [ ]  Add `clear_metrics` functionality to switch on clearing the labels or setting them to 0 to maintain time series data, on user's demand.

 ## Contributions
 Welcome to CXP!
-This project is currently in an experimental yet stable version, and we encourage contributions to enhance its functionality, optimize code, and add new features
+This project is production-ready now, and we encourage contributions to enhance its functionality, optimize code, and add new features

 Feel free to contribute in any wacacy you can.
 If you come across a bug or have a suggestion, please don't hesitate to file an issue.
 Your input is valuable and helps us improve CXP for everyone; Therefore, add any desired function or feature to TO DO section.
 We appreciate your contribution to making CXP even better!
 If you have any questions or need assistance, feel free to reach out.
 Thank you!